cryptopunksnotdead/programming-cryptopunks/README.md

 ![](https://publicdomainworks.github.io/buttons/zero88x31.png)

-The Programming CryptoPunks & Copypastas Step-by-Step book / guide is dedicated to the public domain.
+The Programming Punks & Copypastas Step-by-Step book / guide is dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.